ravikandhadai/swift/Logging/ImprovingOSLogForSwift.md

 To enable using the interpreter, the implementation of the string interpolation adheres to certain _design principles_, which are described below.
-These principles could serve as guidelines for extensions to the interpolation functions as well.
+These principles could serve as guidelines for the extenders of the logging APIs as well.

 ### Hiding Buffer Construction logic from String Interpolation Methods using Closures